airan-tw/azure_training/M1/Implement Iaas solutions/lab02.md

+## Lab scenario

+Your organization is seeking a way to

 ### Exercise 2: Create a Docker container image and deploy it to Azure Container Registry

 #### Task 1: Open the Cloud Shell and editor